2 unstable releases

 Usage

-• Use spliny to to use the generated splines, for example to calculate curve coordinates, or a spline-curve's derivatives.
-This package also implements basic tools for input and output of spline representations in form of JSON files, and spline plots.
-It is completely written in Rust, and does not require a Fortran compiler.
+• Use spliny to to use the generated splines, for example, to calculate curve coordinates or spline curves derivatives.
+This package also implements basic tools for the input and output of spline representations in JSON files and spline plots.
+It is written in Rust and does not require a Fortran compiler.

 • dierckx-sys contains Fortran foreign function interfaces to Paul Dierckx' FITPACK library.
 It is used by splinify, but ---unless you want to explore Paul Dierckx library yourself--- can be ignored as concerned to using splinify and spliny.